adrn/delicatessen/README.md

-# TESS-Science-plots
+# delicatessen

-The "plots" project at online.tess.science!
+Serving you all the finest plots at online.tess.science